 Final Thoughts

 Ultimately, the best mattress in a box is the one that best aligns with your individual sleep needs and preferences.
-Carefully consider your sleeping position, body type, and desired level of firmness and cooling to narrow down your options.
+Considering factors like sleep position, body weight, temperature regulation, and desired firmness will guide you towards a more restful and restorative night’s sleep.